Ryan Tannehill Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 Season Stats

-- He's also figured in the ground game, with 169 rushing yards (16.9 ypg) on 30 carries with five rushing touchdowns.
+- He's also contributed on the ground, with 169 rushing yards (16.9 ypg) on 30 carries with five rushing touchdowns.

-- The Titans, who rank sixth in the NFL in points scored, have attempted a pass 50.3% of the time while running the football 49.7% of the time.
+- The Titans, who rank sixth in the NFL in points scored, have dropped back to pass 50.3% of the time while running the ball 49.7% of the time.

 - Tannehill has attempted 47 of his 316 passes in the red zone, accounting for 47.0% of his team's red zone plays.